 Once everything is outlined and your DRI has signed off, it’s time to brief everyone else.
 Use change management techniques to ensure that you have adequate team buy-in before moving forward.
 Talk about the objectives you’ve established and how this will have specific impacts on work (again, avoid abstract and aspirational phrases like “work will be more efficient!” or “knowledge sharing will be frictionless.”
 Discuss the actual benefits people will see once this knowledge management system is implemented?

 This should be straightforward.
 Depending on the knowledge management software and plan you choose, you may have access to a customer success manager to help train your team on best practices.
 If you don’t have access to that see if there’s a self-serve academy, or help documentation.
-If you’re looking at a simple system like an internal wiki, make sure everyone who is expected to contribute content knows where it should live.
+If you’re looking at a simple system like an internal knowledge management wiki, make sure everyone who is expected to contribute content knows where it should live.
 If you’re implementing a more robust knowledge management system, explain how various features can help save time.

 Time to launch!
 Get your team into the live system and start using it.
 Grab your final baseline (before) metrics; keep track of what questions pop up; and make sure there are frequent check-ins with users.